 A state employee with a mobility impairment uses a scooter and a service animal.
 The employer was concerned about how the employee would tend to the service animal’s basic daily needs.
 JAN provided product information on a scooper with a long handle so the employee could use his scooter to go outside and tend to his service animal's “restroom” breaks.

 An office worker with PTSD asked to use his service animal at work.
 Part of the service animal’s training included notifying the worker when someone was approaching from behind so the worker would not be startled.
 The employer wanted to explore other accommodation options so offered to set up mirrors in the employee’s workstation so he could better see people approaching.
 The employer found that the employee could not concentrate on his work because he had to look up at the mirrors so often because he did not feel the sense of security he felt when his service animal was present.
 The employer decided to allow the service animal.

 An insurance agency employee with multiple sclerosis and anxiety requested that the employer permit her to use a service dog on the job for mobility and stress reduction.
 The employer agreed to allow the employee to bring her service animal to work, provided training to staff on service animals as workplace accommodations, and installed new doors that were easier for the individual to open.

 A truck driver who used a service animal requested that his dog be left in his truck during maintenance and cleaning, meetings, and the completion of paperwork.
-The employer purchased a dog kennel for the times when the driver had to leave his vehicle and remain in the office building for extended periods of time.
+Rather than leave the dog in the truck, the employer offered to purchase a dog kennel so the dog could stay safely in the office when needed.

 A dental office hired a receptionist with a vision impairment to work in the front office.
 The new employee had acquired a service animal, but did not yet have accrued vacation time that could be used for service animal training.
 The employer allowed the receptionist to take unpaid leave to attend service animal training.